pactumjs/pactum/docs/consumer-testing.md

 Here we have an example describing pactum consumer tests between a consumer (order-service) and its provider (product-service).

 To make things simple, let's assume order-service has a single order with id `1`.
-When requested for this order details, order-service will fetch corresponding product details from its provider product-service.
+When requested for this order details, the order-service will fetch corresponding product details from its provider product-service.

 #### Order Service Code